 Take, for example, freedom and order In “The Aesthetic Method in Self-Conflict” [in Self and World], Mr. Siegel writes:

 The question confronting everyone is: Is it possible for a human being to do truly as he pleases…to show his instincts, his impulses, his drives—and at the same time satisfy his sense of order, of precision, of stability?…Aesthetic Realism says, yes….

 He then proceeds to show how a novel puts these opposites together:

 In a good novel you see a certain precision, “has-to-be-ness” or inevitability—that is, there is order in a good novel.
 And in a novel, too, you feel the characters act freely, the writer is not constrained, there is growth and there is strangeness in the novel…, the novel has freedom….Freedom and order in a good novel, have their hands in friendly fashion on each other’s shoulders.

-I care for Sheldon Kranz’s writing very much—both his prose and his poetry.
+I heard Sheldon Kranz give this talk, and it encouraged my care for literature in a big way.
+I respect his writing very much—both his prose and his poetry.
 You can find poems of his here.